elasticio/elasticio.github.io/content/_components/gspreadsheet/usage-example.md

 ![Google Spreadsheet Sample](img/gspreadsheet-sample.png)

-After that use a[Router component](/components/router/index) to sort the data by city.
+After that use a [Router component](/components/router/index) to sort the data by city.
 Create 4 different branches, in each of which select a criteria for routing.
 In our case, this is the name of the city: Berlin, Chicago, Sydney and Boston:

 ![Router configure input](img/router-input.png)